Applied-Language-Technology/website/source/working_with_text.rst

 Part II: Working with Text in Python
 ************************************

-Part II provides an introduction to working with text in the Python programming language.
+Part II introduces you doing things with text using the Python programming language.

-After reading through this section, you should:
+After reading through this section, you should be able to:

 - understand how computers process and store text
-- how to load text into Python for processing and manipulation
+- how to load text into Python for processing and save the results
-- know basic tasks in natural language processing and how to perform them
+- know basic tasks in natural language processing and the kinds of annotations they produce
-- how to evaluate the performance of natural language processing
+- how to evaluate the performance of natural language processing algorithms
-- how to store and manage texts and prepare them for further analysis
+- how to store texts and prepare them for further analysis

 **Table of Contents**